matrixmosaic/drone/README.md

 </p>

-<h2>B. To build the solution(producing a jar file), Navigate to the source base directory and type the command </h2>
+<h2>B. To build the solution( generating a jar file ), Navigate to the source base directory and type the command </h2>
 <p>

-mvn clean install.
+ ` mvn clean install `.

  A jar file should be generated( containes embedded h2 database with it).